MASD-Project/dogen/README.md

 errors](https://github.com/Microsoft/vcpkg/issues/4447), check your
 triplet.
-- If you are on OSX, you probably should rely on the system's LibXML2 (e.g. remove it from the vpkg list above) or else you may see [some interesting linking errors](https://github.com/Microsoft/vcpkg/issues/4476) related to ```iconv```.
+- If you are on OSX, you probably should rely on the system's LibXML2 (e.g. remove it from the vcpkg list above) or else you may see [some interesting linking errors](https://github.com/Microsoft/vcpkg/issues/4476) related to ```iconv```.
 - Remember that the recommended compiler for OSX is Homebrew's GCC.
 If